energysistem/manuals/42360-Tower8/en/08-standby.md

 ## Display

-The *Energy  Tower 8* is equipped with a backlit display which is located on top of the device.
+The *Energy  Tower 8* is equipped with a backlit display which is located on top-front of the device.

-When turned on, the upper screen will display the current play mode; other information will be displayed on the front of the device.
+When turned on, the screen will displays the current play mode.
+Other information will be displayed in the screen of the device.

 ## Touch control